biennt/bigiponvng/source/general.rst

 Accessing F5 BIGIP Instance Management Interface
 ------------------------------------------------

-Check your inbox, you will have an email from VNG Cloud team with detail of how to access your instance.<br>
+Check your inbox, you will have an email from VNG Cloud team with detail of how to access your instance.

 Example as the one below:

 .. image:: _static/general/vng-bigip-logindetail.png